hove-io/ntfs-specification/ntfs_en.md

 * For instance :
     * Management of address to address and stop to stop zonal ODT in estimated timetable
         * all timetables are estimated
-            * address to address = from a stop_point type shape to a stop_point type shape
+            * address to address = from a stop_point of type shape to a stop_point of type shape
                 * so not matched because the shapes are not matched
             * stop to stop
                 * connection suggested with lines at fixed timetables